 “Every major technology revolution takes 50 years of time (to develop), the first 20 for technology and the subsequent 30 for application,” said Alibaba founder and chairman Jack Ma on Saturday at the 20th annual conference of China Association for Science and Technology, where the high-profile tech billionaire shared his reflections on technologies.

-Ma said that in the coming ten to twenty years, society as a whole will face major challenges due to three main technology advancements – IoT (Internet of Things), machine learning and blockchain technology, the hindsight from historical trends following technology revolutions.
+Ma said that in the coming ten to twenty years, society as a whole will face major challenges due to three main technological advancements – IoT (Internet of Things), machine learning, and blockchain technology, the hindsight from historical trends following technology revolutions.

 The three technologies

 Ma is bearish on bitcoin, which he thinks could become a bubble in the future, but he’s bullish on the blockchain.

 He doesn’t see blockchain as a goldmine, but he believes that blockchain is the right shovel amidst the digital finance goldrush, and a solution for data privacy and security in the current digital age.